-70.1 A private hire operator licence issued by us will be required for any operator with an operating base that is inside the St Albans District.
+71.1 A private hire operator licence issued by us will be required for any operator with an operating base that is inside the District.
 Accordingly, all vehicles and drivers operating from that base will require appropriate licences issued by us.
-This is to ensure that proper regulation and enforcement measures may be taken by us and that all vehicles operating with St Albans District meet the Council's Policy objectives.
+This is to ensure that proper regulation and enforcement measures may be taken by us and that all vehicles operating with the District meet the Council's Policy objectives.

-71. Address from which an Operator may operate
+72. Address from which an Operator may operate

-- 71.1 When a private hire operator licence is granted, we will specify on the licence the address from which the operator may accept bookings and despatch vehicles.
-This address will usually be the address stated on the application form. - 71.2 The operator must notify us in writing of any proposed change of address during the period of the licence.
-We would require an operator to apply for a new licence if they were to change the address of their operator's base as this is a fundamental part of the licence. - 71.3 The operator must also provide proof of public liability insurance for the new premises, or sign a declaration that their new premises is not open to the public prior to a new licence being approved.
+- 72.1 When a private hire operator licence is granted, we will specify on the licence the address from which the operator may accept bookings and dispatch vehicles. - 72.2 The operator must notify us in writing of any proposed change of address during the period of the licence.
+We would require an operator to apply for a new licence if they were to change the address of their operator's base as this is a fundamental part of the licence. - 72.3 The operator must also provide proof of public liability insurance for the new premises, or sign a declaration that their new premises is not open to the public prior to a new licence being approved.

-72. Convictions
+73. Convictions